Ruchir1807/flask-cicd-app/README.md

 Have to start minikube in bash.
 Have to start jenkins as well.
-Jenkins is running inside docker.
-Flask is running inside Minikube's docker
+Jenkins is running on host not inside docker coantainer Flask is running inside Minikube's docker